MIAMI MUSIC FESTIVAL ANNOUNCES OFFICIAL 2018 PROGRAM LINEUP

-Miami Music Festival to present 2017 program including a highly anticipated concert by The MMF Wagner Institute, the South Florida Premiere of Jake Heggie’s famous opera Dead Man Walking Opera and an Independence Day Celebration
+Miami Music Festival to present 2018 program including the highly anticipated concert by The MMF Wagner Institute, conducted by the great grandson of famed German composer Richard Wagner

-Miami, FL — Miami Music Festival (MFF), an intensive training program for the next generation of classical musicians to work with mentors and gain performing experience, announces the lineup for the 2017 season from June 6 through July 30, 2017 at various venues in Miami.
-In its fourth season, MMF will host young artists from around the world selected from top conservatories and universities.
-MMF receives nearly 1,500 international applicants each season with only a small portion selected for participation through a rigorous audition process.
+Miami, FL — Miami Music Festival (MMF), an intensive training program for the next generation of classical musicians to work with mentors and gain performing experience, announces the lineup for the 2018 season from June 5 through July 29, 2018 at various venues in Miami.
+Going into its fifth season, MMF will host young artists from around the world selected from top conservatories and universities.

-This year, 250 students from over 25 countries will receive instruction from an assembly of world-class faculty, while the community benefits from accessible public concerts featuring many of the industry’s most talented artists.
-MMF was created to provide educational and performance opportunities for talented, emerging classical artists during the summer season when the culturally rich metropolis of Miami is all but devoid of classical music.
-The Festival consists of institutes in orchestra, opera, piano, and conducting, as well as the pioneering Career Institute and the return of the Wagner Institute after receiving critical acclaim in its first year.
+This year, 250 students from over 25 countries will receive instruction from an assembly of world-class faculty while the community benefits from accessible public concerts featuring many of the industry’s most talented artists.
+The Festival consists of institutes in orchestra, opera, piano, and conducting, as well as the pioneering Career Institute.

-The Festival will present over 70 public events this summer including the MMF Wagner Institute, four full opera productions, four symphonic concerts, five piano performances by guest artists, numerous piano recitals and chamber music performances by MMF participants, Opera Aria Nights, special performances of Zarzuela and musical theater, and more than 30 masterclasses.
+The Festival will present over 45 public events this summer including the MMF Wagner Institute, full opera productions, symphonic concerts, piano performances by guest artists, numerous piano recitals and chamber music performances by MMF participants, Opera Aria Nights, Zarzuela in the Summer Nights, Broadway Nights, Faculty Chamber Series, more than 30 masterclasses, and more.

 The program includes: